🎉 New members get 10% off any plan for your first year. Use "Holiday2024" at checkout.

 • Quick and direct job descriptions.
 To-the-point action words (verbs!) and concrete results of what you accomplished will win every time, including a brief summary of specific duties.
 If aviation-related, be sure to include aircraft flown, type of transport (FAR Part), and area of operations.
 Include special skills required by the job and experience you had with special equipment, processes, and techniques (such as CRM, EFIS, FADEC, Cat III, autoland, RSVM, GPS, INS).
 If you held a supervisory position, state how many employees you supervised.

-• Be accurate!
-Regardless of the job you are applying for, there is no bigger “buzz kill” for a potential employer than inaccuracy in your flight times.
+• Prioritize Accuracy: Regardless of the job you are applying for, there is no bigger “buzz kill” for a potential employer than inaccuracy in your flight times.
 Employers are looking for detail-oriented pilots.
 If you don’t take the time to manage the details of your own career, then why would you care enough to manage on-the-job details?
 So take the time to do a real audit of your logbooks and flight times.

 • A typical flight time breakout includes any stated minimum requirements: total time, pilot-in-command, instructor pilot, second-in-command, turbojet, turboprop, multiengine, single-engine, and instrument (actual and simulated).
 Multiengine and single-engine should equal total time.